magnussimonsen/Luna5/README.md

 These packages can be imported directly in Python cells.
 Most work fully offline when their wheels are present under `public/pyodide`.

-- Core: numpy, scipy, matplotlib (incl. pylab). pandas, sympy, pillow
+- Core: numpy, scipy, matplotlib (incl. pylab) pandas, sympy, pillow
 - Extras: seaborn, networkx
 - Units and uncertainties: pint, uncertainties